-Adult Basic Education classes are in pre-GED and prepare students for GED coursework in the areas of mathematics, writing, reading, social studies and science.
+Adult Basic Education classes are in pre-high school equivalency certificate and prepare students for high school equivalency certificate coursework in the areas of mathematics, writing, reading, social studies and science.
 The program also focuses on improving students' potential for employment and developing computer knowledge and skills.
-For more information, call 509-533-4600.